Pro Tips: Types of Whitewater Rafts

 There are a handful of different types of whitewater rafts around the world.
 Some have been around for decades while others are the latest and greatest.

 This is what most people imagine when they think about whitewater rafting.
-A paddle boat often has 4-8 people paddling while a guide steers and calls out commands.
+A paddle raft often has 4-8 people paddling while a guide steers and calls out commands.
 Most paddle rafts are in the 14' - 16' range.
 They are great for class II - III and even class IV-V with a skilled guide.

-Oar Paddle Combo Boat
+Oar Paddle Combo Raft

-Similar to the paddle boat, the oar paddle combo boat adds a frame and oars to the rear of the boat for the guide.
+Similar to the paddle raft, the oar paddle combo boat adds a frame and oars to the rear of the boat for the guide.
 Many guides choose this boat set up for extra control on extremely difficult rivers.
 It gives the guide extra power and maneuverability with out having the rely heavily on the paddle crew.

 The power of oars makes this a good fit for stretches that have flat water as well.
 Paired with a really strong paddle crew this boat can be fast, nimble, and an excellent set up for getting down the river.